Direct naar hoofdinhoud

 With the Urban Water Catalyst Initiative, Germany is launching, with support from the Netherlands, the first global initiative to mobilise public and private investment for climate-resilient urban water utilities in the Global South.
 The aim is to provide city dwellers in the growing cities of the Global South with access to safe drinking water and sanitation.
 The initiative will therefore support municipal water supply and wastewater utilities in improving their infrastructure on their own and financing it on a permanent basis.

 The initiative was launched at the second UN Water Conference currently underway in New York.
 Germany is providing start-up funding of 32 million euros for the initiative.
-The Netherlands intends to support the initiative with 10 million euros.
 The next step is to attract further donors and reform-minded water utilities in partner countries.

 Development Minister Svenja Schulze said: “Clean drinking water from the tap at all times of the day and adequate sanitation facilities are not a matter of course for many people.
 Especially in the rapidly growing cities in the Global South, the problem is becoming worse and worse.
 The climate crisis is above all a water crisis – many of our partner countries are increasingly struggling with long-lasting droughts.
 However, if cities succeed in getting their unstable water supply under control, this will have enormous benefits for the health and prospects of their populations.
 With our new initiative, we are supporting urban water utilities in providing more people with clean water and sanitation.”